Sunday, December 25, 2022

 A Red Cross helper helps with the Christmas celebration for the

-American servicemen station in England inside
+American servicemen stationed in England inside

 Cotswold Cottage in the 1940s.